What are Digital Materials Libraries?

 Use Your Design Process to Work Smarter!

-Building a digital material library is a critical step for maximizing productivity during the product design process.
+Building a digital material library is a critical step for maximizing productivity during the product design life cycle.

 Rather than asking designers to hop from software-to-software to put together designs, you can make the process smarter with a single digital platform to pull together materials from multiple solutions.
 More visibility stops the downstream havoc so you can work smarter and not harder.